nexusformat/definitions/manual/source/design.rst

 etc).
 Fields are identified by their names, which must be unique within the group in which they are stored.
 Some fields have engineering units to be specified.
-In some cases, such as :ref:`/NXdata/DATA </NXdata/DATA-field>`, a field is expected to have be an array of several dimensions.
+In some cases, such as :ref:`/NXdata/DATA </NXdata/DATA-field>`, a field is expected to be an array of several dimensions.

 	.. compound::